Subcortical laminar heterotopia

 ATP6V0A1, USP8, MAST3, NCOR2

 MECP2 gene and structure.
 The MECP2 gene is located in between the interleukin-1 receptor associated kinase gene (IRAK1) and the Red Opsin gene (RCP).
-MECP2 comprises 4 major exons (exon 1-4) and 3 introns (intron 1-3).
-MECP2 protein is part of the methyl-CpG binding protein family and is composed of 5 major domains, N-terminal domain (NTD), methyl binding domain (MBD), inter-domain (ID), transcription repression domain (TRD) and C-terminal domain (CTD) (111).
-MECP2 has 2 different isoforms (MECP2-e1 and MECP2-e2).
-Even though the isoforms have different expression patterns, they are considered to be functionally equivalent (121).
-A unique double mutation (c.695G> T; c.880C> T) has been reported to affect the transcription repression domain of MeCP2 and produce a severe clinical phenotype of Rett (81).
+MECP2 comprises four major exons (exon 1-4) and three introns (intron 1-3).
+MECP2 protein is part of the methyl-CpG binding protein family and is composed of five major domains, N-terminal domain (NTD), methyl binding domain (MBD), inter-domain (ID), transcription repression domain (TRD) and C-terminal domain (CTD) (112).
+MECP2 has two different isoforms (MECP2-e1 and MECP2-e2).
+Even though the isoforms have different expression patterns, they are considered to be functionally equivalent (124).
+A unique double mutation (c.695G> T; c.880C> T) has been reported to affect the transcription repression domain of MeCP2 and produce a severe clinical phenotype of Rett (83).

 Astrocytes have been shown to have impaired carbon dioxide sensitivity in a mouse model of Rett syndrome.
-This finding contributes to the understanding of respiratory dysfunction in Rett syndrome and also demonstrates the important role played by astrocytes in central respiratory carbon dioxide (243).
+This finding contributes to the understanding of respiratory dysfunction in Rett syndrome and also demonstrates the important role played by astrocytes in central respiratory carbon dioxide (249).
+MECP2 mutations in Rett syndrome are shown to impair the gene expression landscape of human astrocytes, including genes associated with astrocyte development, and negatively affect their structural maturation and energy metabolism, mediated by dysfunctional mitochondria.
+These together negatively impact the astrocyte’s key role in supporting neurons (235).

 Cytoskeleton function.
 Studying rats with MECP2 mutations has revealed hypersensitivity to pressure and cold, but hyposensitivity to heat.
 This has been attributed to dysregulation of genes associated with cytoskeletal dynamics, particularly those controlling actin polymerization and focal-adhesion formation necessary for axon growth and mechanosensory transduction.
 Eight key genes have been identified that control actin signaling and adhesion formation, and knockdown of these genes in rate prevented sensory hyperinnervation and reversed mechanical hypersensitivity (19).

 Cognition.
-A study that examined MeCP2 function in the adult mouse hippocampus showed that MeCP2 is necessary for memory consolidation (100).
+A study that examined MECP2 function in the adult mouse hippocampus showed that MeCP2 is necessary for memory consolidation (101).
 This provides insight into the cognitive function of patients with Rett.

 Molecular basis of Rett syndrome.
 The associated specific molecular pathways of Rett syndrome and how it is related to phenotype is unclear.
 It is likely that the binding of MECP2 to both specific sequences and epigenetic signatures of DNA affects its molecular activities and post-translational modifications (14).